panlm/workshop-colo/calm/sshkey.rst

 Linux
 +++++

-- check you already have ``id_rsa`` key or not
+- Check you already have ``id_rsa`` key or not
     .. code-block:: bash

         cd ~/.ssh

-- backup your existed rsa key
+- Backup your existed rsa key
-- create your rsa key
+- Create your rsa key
     .. code-block:: bash

         ssh-keygen -t rsa